 [Helicoverpa zea (Boddie)]

-Diane Alston, Extension Entomologist • Shawn Olsen, Agriculture Extension Agent (Davis County) • James Barnhill, Agriculture Extension Agent (Weber/Morgan Counties)
+Diane Alston, Extension Entomologist (No longer at USU) • Shawn Olsen, Agriculture Extension Agent (Davis County) • James Barnhill, Agriculture Extension Agent (Weber/Morgan Counties)

 - Corn earworm (CEW) is the most destructive insect pest of sweet corn in Utah